tessgi/TessGiWebsite/content/pages/observing/faq.md

  No. All GI data will become immediately public when it arrives in the TESS archive at MAST.

+ ** Is there a standard acknowledgement?**

+ This paper includes data collected by the TESS mission, which are publicly available from the Mikulski Archive for Space Telescopes (MAST).
+Funding for the TESS mission is provided by NASA's Science Mission directorate.

 ## Data processing

 **How will TESS GI targets be processed?**